-Place the higher side of the rest on shoulder and the dipping side on your chest.
-Notice it has a curve that should fit to your shoulder.
+To begin, place the higher side of the rest on the shoulder and the dipping side on your chest.
+Notice it has a curve that should fit to the shoulder.
 Adjust the feet height and where the shoulder rest belongs on the violin so that it fits perfectly with your body.
 Next, attach one side of the shoulder rest and then gently slide the feet of the other side onto the violin.
 After you attach the shoulder rest to the violin, adjust the rest so it fits in the same spot.

 It’s important to take the time to make sure the shoulder rest fits in place perfectly.
 With out it playing will be very uncomfortable and can cause a long term injury.